raykhan123/assignment/README.md

 - Returns the HTTP status 200 if any documents are found.

 ### PUT/getblogs/:POSTID
-- Updates a body olny the words which starts from "a" || "A" one's find the word which starts from "a"||A",then  it will replace  the last three words to "*"
+- Updates a body tag only the words which starts from "a" || "A" one's find the word which starts from "a"||A",then  it will replace  the last three words to "*"
 - After successful updating it will return updated body tag in response.